riot/compiler/README.md

 - The source code will be simplified a lot avoiding to maintain different forks for the browser/node versions
 - It will generate always sourcemaps
 - It will be simpler to validate the riot tags syntax due to a cleaner and unambigous structure
+- No need for `<virtual>` tags and other weird hacks
+- Allow the rendering of raw markup

 [travis-image]:  https://img.shields.io/travis/riot/compiler.svg?style=flat-square
 [travis-url]:    https://travis-ci.org/riot/compiler